samair/TheMicroservicesJourney/README.md

   I start with spring mvc and move on further in the direction wind takes me.

-  1. https://github.com/samair/spring-mvc.git : This is a simple spring mvc project, which creates a restcontroller and showcases the use of basic servlets etc.
+ * [Spring MVC] This is a simple spring mvc project, which creates a restcontroller and showcases the use of basic servlets etc.

   2. https://github.com/samair/springboot.git : Once i understood the basics of spring, ofcourse only a thin part of mvc, i quickly deiced that i better change gears and hooked on to Spring boot.
 To my surprise writing application in spring boot is quite easy.
 If you are from Spring background, you will have a sigh of relief.
 A lot of boilerplate annotations go away, and you get to work on the real meat.